Skip to main content

 Remember, farm machinery cannot be driven or towed on controlled access highways.
 To learn more about controlled access highway restrictions, click this link.

 In general, farm vehicle operators must follow the same rules of the road as the driver of a car when they’re on the road.
-For example, Farm vehicles will have the right of way in a situation if a car would have had the right of way in the same situation.
+For example, farm vehicles will have the right of way in a situation if a car would have had the right of way in the same situation.

-Equipment is coming in and out of fields in numerous parts of the state this time of year and we want everyone to remember that someone’s loved one is behind the wheel.
+Equipment is coming in and out of fields in numerous parts of the state this time of year, and we want everyone to remember that someone’s loved one is behind the wheel.

 Governor JB Pritzker has proclaimed Sept.
 15-21 as Farm Safety and Health Week in Illinois with a theme of “Don’t Learn Safety by Accident.”
 This year marks the 80th year for the annual observance nationwide.
 View the National Farm Safety and Health Week Proclaimation.